 “No, Spokane, actually.”

 DePeux couldn’t contain his disappointment.
-All his life he’d dreamt of having a fling with Trevor Lamour and now to learn the man used words like “nifty.”
+For months he’d dreamt of having a fling with Trevor Lamour and now to learn the man used words like “nifty.”
 It was too much disappointment to bear.
 Damn, that Dinah is a genius at marketing, he thought.
 No wonder the bitch has managed to claw her way up to the top of the game.
 And in the shark pit that’s Hollywood no less.

 Suddenly they heard a loud crash from the bedroom followed by an eerie silence.